samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 ***Minor Telekinesis.*** You learn the [Mage Hand](/spells/2619008-mage-hand) spell.
 You can cast it without Verbal or Somatic components, you can make the spectral hand [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition), and its range and the distance it can be away from you both increase by 30 feet when you cast it.
-The spell’s spellcasting ability is the ability increased by this feat.
+The spell's spellcasting ability is the ability increased by this feat.

 ***Telekinetic Shove.*** As a Bonus Action, you can telekinetically shove one creature you can see within 30 feet of yourself.
 When you do so, the target must succeed on a Strength saving throw (DC 8 plus the ability modifier of the score increased by this feat and your Proficiency Bonus) or be moved 5 feet toward or away from you.